 The moral here is clear: check out any and all recommendations of wedding “professionals”.
 Don’t just take them on trust, even if you really, really, really, really, really trust your best friend’s cousin’s boyfriend who told you they know the best photographer in the world.

-In the comments below, tell us your own horror story from a wedding you’ve been to, or tell us the worst thing that could happen at your own wedding!
+Tell us your own horror story from a wedding you’ve been to, or tell us the worst thing that could happen at your own wedding!